ProRyanX/Diabetes-Prediction/README.md

-# Diabetes-Prediction# 🩺 Diabetes Prediction Using Machine Learning
+# Diabetes Prediction Using Machine Learning

 This repository contains a complete machine learning pipeline to predict diabetes using the **PIMA Indians Diabetes Dataset**.
 Multiple ML models are trained, evaluated, and compared using standard classification metrics.